 - LIFE: We put humanitarian concerns above all else in our work.

 - EXCELLENCE: We seek out evidence-based solutions to inform efforts to deliver the most effective solutions.

-- TEAM: We understand the importance of governments in affecting change through policy, and the ability of corporations, organisations, communities and individuals to shape and drive this through campaigning and right-minded actions.
+- TEAM: We understand the importance of governments in effecting change through policy, and the ability of corporations, organisations, communities and individuals to shape and drive this through campaigning and right-minded actions.
 Together we are stronger.